 Many students end up taking out loans to finance the cost of college.
-As of the first quarter of 2019, Americans collectively held $1.49 trillion in student debt, up $29 billion from the previous quarter.
-And a significant share of borrowers were struggling with their debt burdens: More than 10% of total student debt was 90 days or more past due or in default.
+As of the first quarter of 2021, Americans collectively held $1.57 trillion in student debt, up $29 billion from the previous quarter.
+And a significant share of borrowers were struggling with their debt burdens: Just under 6% of total student debt was 90 days or more past due or in default.

 Students looking for alternatives to student loans can apply for grants and scholarships, take on work-study jobs or other part-time work, or find ways to save on expenses.

 Recently, another alternative has appeared on the table for students at certain institutions: income share agreements.
 An income share agreement is a type of college financing in which repayment is a fixed percentage of the borrower’s future income over a specified period of time.